-The Autism Clinic at Langley Porter Psychiatric Institute provides diagnostic assessment and individualized behavior, education, and medication plans for each patient.
-Based on a child’s needs, we select one or more clinical teams to formulate comprehensive recommendations derived from a detailed family history, cognitive and play- based assessments, and neurological, genetic, gastrointestinal and other medical evaluations.
-The Autism Clinic provides care to all ages.
-The Autism Clinic collaborates with schools, special programs and regional centers in California and around the US.
+The Autism Clinic at Langley Porter Psychiatric Institute (LPPI) provides diagnostic assessment and individualized behavior, education, and medication plans for each patient.
+Based on a child’s needs, we select one or more clinical teams to formulate comprehensive recommendations derived from a detailed family history, cognitive and play-based assessments, and neurological, genetic, gastrointestinal, and other medical evaluations.
+The Autism Clinic provides care to all ages and collaborates with schools, special programs, and regional centers in California and around the United States.

 Our clinical services reflect the work of research scientists who translate imaging, genetic, neuropsychological, and behavioral research.
 ANP researchers are actively investigating the causes of and treatments for autism and related disorders.
 The clinic serves as a base for research on treatment responder characteristics, biomedical treatments and outcomes.
 The clinic collaborates in research on the neurophysiology of autism via brain imaging, genomic studies, and psycho-physiological measurement.
 ANP supports studies of new medications, nutritional interventions, and other newly available treatments.

 - Multidisciplinary, integrated evaluation*

 - Educational and behavioral consultation*

 Visits to the clinic are tailored for each patient and their family based on needed services.
 Assessment may require one to three visits of different lengths.
 As needed, each assessment will be assigned to one or more clinical teams who will:

 - review current concerns, past assessments, and treatments